Bill Bensley: Early life and education

-Bensley was born on February 2, 1959, to English immigrants, in Orange Country, California.
+Bensley was born on February 2, 1959, to English immigrants, in Orange County, California.
 His father was a research engineer for NASA.
 Following a career day talk by landscape architect Rocco Campanozzi (Knott’s Berry Farm amusement park), Bensley joined California State Polytechnic University’s Landscape Architecture program.
 He credits this night with Bensley's unconventional presentation style now, where he unrolls meter-wide scrolls that are sometimes 15 meters long or more.
 At University, Bensley went on to win an award from the American Society of Landscape Architects which led to a full scholarship at Harvard’s Graduate School of Design, studying Urban Design under famed architect Moshe Safdie, and alongside Lek Mathar Bunnag, who invited him to come to Asia after they completed their studies at Harvard in 1984.
 The day after graduation, Bensley started backpacking across Europe, before going to Malaysia where he hitchhiked and exchanged sketches of people he met for meals, as he worked his way to Singapore.